What are retirement interest-only (RIO) mortgages and should I get one?

 There are lots of reasons why people take out later life mortgages.
 These include:

-• Paying off an interest-only mortgage: One reason to get an retirement interest-only mortgage is to pay off an interest-only mortgage that has matured.
+• Paying off an interest-only mortgage: One reason some people take out an retirement interest-only mortgage is to pay off an interest-only mortgage that has matured.

-• Debt consolidation: If you have debts, you may consider taking out a retirement interest-only mortgage to release cash from your house to pay them off.
+• Debt consolidation: Some people with debts may consider taking out a retirement interest-only mortgage to release cash from their house to pay them off.
 Before doing this it’s advisable to get independent financial advice.

 • Home improvements: You may want to get a retirement interest-only mortgage to fund improvements to your home if it means you can make changes to your property that mean you can live there for longer.
 For example, adding a downstairs bathroom or bedroom.

-• Helping children or grandchildren onto the property ladder: With retirement interest-only mortgages, you could release some of the equity you’ve built up in your house to give to your children or grandchildren to help them get on the property ladder.
+• Helping children or grandchildren onto the property ladder: Some people take out retirement interest-only mortgages, to release some of the equity they’ve built up in their house to give to children or grandchildren to help them get on the property ladder.
 Read more in our guide on The Bank of Mum and Dad – How to help your child buy a home.

 • Estate planning: While if you have a large estate, you may consider taking out a RIO mortgage to pass on some early inheritance to family members.
 By reducing the size of your estate in advance means there may be a smaller inheritance tax bill when you die.
 However, before doing this, make sure you take independent financial advice to ensure you make the best decision for you.
 Find out more in our guide on How to avoid inheritance tax.